modenaxe/awesome-biomechanics/README.md

 * [Tutorial: Musculoskeletal Model for Simulation of Walking](https://www.youtube.com/watch?v=Z4BoVVpju88) by Van den Bogert's tutorial (Dynamic Walking, 2011)
 * [How to review a paper](https://www.sciencemag.org/careers/2016/09/how-review-paper)
 * [Kane’s Method for an inverted pendulum](https://figshare.com/articles/journal_contribution/Kane_pdf/7791647) by Ross Miller.
 A tutorial on Kane's Method for deriving equations of motion, demonstrated on an inverted pendulum.
-* :gem: [Notes on Scientific Computing for Biomechanics and Motor Control](https://github.com/BMClab/BMC) by Marcos Duarte and Renato Watanabe.
+* [Notes on Scientific Computing for Biomechanics and Motor Control](https://github.com/BMClab/BMC) by Marcos Duarte and Renato Watanabe.
 A collection of lecture notes and code on scientific computing and data analysis for Biomechanics and Motor Control in the form of Jupyter notebooks (python).

 ## Mathematical Background :triangular_ruler:
 * [Calculus made Easy](http://calculusmadeeasy.org) by Silvanus P. Thompson